ncomputers/neo/docs/FRONTEND_DEPLOY.md

 clients fetch the latest assets, while HTML files are served with `no-store` to always load the newest manifest.

+Fonts are not committed to the repository.
+Run `scripts/download_fonts.py` to populate `static/fonts/` before building so the preloaded assets resolve correctly at runtime.

 ## Changing roots
 Nginx reads its runtime configuration from `deploy/nginx/nginx.conf`, where the `root` is set to `/usr/share/nginx/html`.
 Built apps are copied into